Know Your Risk for Getting HPV

-- Can cause genital warts, but usually doesn’t lead to serious health problems.
+- Low-risk HPV can cause genital warts, but it usually does not lead to serious health problems.

-- Can lead to cancer, even years later.
+- High-risk HPV can lead to cancer, even years after infection.

 6 Types of Cancer Caused by HPV

 What You Can Do To Lower Your Risk for HPV and HPV-Related Cancers